contently/zapier-platform-example-app-oauth2/README.md

 ## Current Oauth2 Flow:

-For the official Zapier documentation, visit: https://github.com/zapier/zapier-platform-cli#oauth2
+For the official Zapier Oauth2 documentation, visit: https://github.com/zapier/zapier-platform-cli#oauth2

-The Zapier code for authentication can be found in `/authentication.js` and the flow is as follows:
+The Zapier app code for authentication can be found in `/authentication.js` and the flow is as follows:

 - `authorizeUrl` calls Contently's `/authorize` enpoint, passing various params including:
   -  `state` used by Zapier for verification purposes